element-plus/element-plus/docs/en-US/component/tooltip.md

 ## Controlled

-Tooltip can be controlled by the parent component, by using `v-model:visible` you can implement two way binding.
+Tooltip can be controlled by the parent component, by using `:visible` you can implement two way binding.

 :::demo